LiorDavid1996/Pokemon-Go-P/README.md

 <h1>Pokemon-Go-P<h1>
-Pokemon-Go-P is a web application inspired by the popular mobile game "Pokemon Go."
-It allows users to catch virtual Pokemon creatures by exploring the real world and interacting with the app.
+<p>Pokemon-Go-P is a web application inspired by the popular mobile game "Pokemon Go."
+It allows users to catch virtual Pokemon creatures by exploring the real world and interacting with the app.<p/>

 <h4>Features<h4>
 Catch Pokemon: Use the app to locate and catch Pokemon creatures in your vicinity.